NuntipronC/webarebears-java/README.md

-# Implement arrays in Mathematics and Algorithms for Computing using NetBeans
+# Implement arrays in Mathematics and Algorithms for Computing using NetBeans in Java

 admin\
 username : admin\